VinceZK/json-on-relations/README.md

 The filter is limited with operators: EQ(Equal), NE(Not Equal), GT(Greater Than), GE(Greater than and Equal), LT(Less Than), LE(Less Than and Equal), and BT(Between).
-You can also use fields from the assoicated relations to do the filtering.
+You can also use fields from the assoicated relations to do the filtering and sorting.

 The return is a list of entries that fulfills the query.
 ```http request